richardsonlima/richardsonlima.github.io/_posts/2025-12-23-when-the-game-ends.markdown

 The unstable system dissolves under its own temporal weight.

-And the dominant structure remains—not triumphant, but intact.
+And the dominant structure remains not triumphant, but intact.

 ---